H-Moji-H/Retail-Sales-Analysis/README.md

 # Kwanza Submission

 ## Overview
-The project presents an in-depth analysis of sales data using Python.
+Theproject presents an in-depth analysis of sales data using Python.
 The notebook follows a structured workflow covering data cleaning, exploratory data analysis (EDA), advanced analytics, strategic recommendations, and dashboard reporting.
 The project also incorporates predictive analysis and evaluates scalability considerations.

 ## Sections
 ### 1. Data Cleaning and Preparation